duncan-iaria/micro-wallet/README.md

-# Bakkt Micro
+# Micro Wallet

 <img width="300" src="assets/images/default-screenshot.png" />

 ## About the Repo

-This is Bakkt's React Native technical challenge.
+This is a React Native technical challenge.
 It's a very simple, bootstrapped Expo app and lightweight back-end.
 This app is meant to approximate what the real Bakkt app is like (in tech stack, code, and functionality), but it's boiled down to only the essentials.

 It uses: